KimSatok/PotatoSaucer3000/README.md

 # PotatoSaucer3000
 OAMK summer project 2021

-A small summer game project of Oulu University of Applied Sciences
+A small summer game project for Oulu University of Applied Sciences